StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * UPGRADE NOTE: It is strongly advised to review the roles your users have and limit the number of admin users.
 Users that need to configure StackState can be given the role of power user instead.
 STAC-10170
 * Fixed issue that caused a security exception to occur when using a groovy regex in the Analytics environment.
 STAC-9947
 * Fixed issue that caused an error when showing the Component Details pane for a component or relation originating from a removed synchronization.
 STAC-8165

-## Unsupported versions

-The versions below are have reached End of Life \(EOL\) and are no longer be supported

 ### StackState v4.1.x